 - 5 egg whites at room temperature

-- 1 ½ cups granulated sugar
+- 1 ½ cups granulated sugar 300g

-- 1 pinch sea salt
+- 1 pinch kosher salt

 - 1 tsp vanilla extract

-Add egg whites, sugar and salt in a bowl.
+- Add egg whites, sugar and salt in a bowl.

-Give the mixture a brief whisk.
+- Give the mixture a brief whisk.

-Place the bowl over a pan of simmering water.
+- Place the bowl over a pan of simmering water.
 Make sure the water does not touch the bowl.

-- While the mixture is running on low, add tablespoon sized dollops of room temperature butter making sure to let the butter incorporate before you add the next piece.
+- Switch to a paddle attachment and while the mixture is running on low, add tablespoon sized dollops of room temperature butter making sure to let the butter incorporate before you add the next piece.

 - Once all the butter is incorporated, go ahead and add the vanilla extract.
 You can transfer it to a piping bag or to a ziplock bag to store in the refrigerator or freezer.